COVID-19 Testing and Vaccination Hotline

-If you have COVID-19 symptoms or are an essential worker, call the Hotline to be screened for testing.
+If you have COVID-19 symptoms or would like to be tested, call the Hotline for an appointment.

 505 N Jackson Street

 Monday - Friday 8 AM - 9 PM

 Saturday & Sunday 9 AM - 6 PM